-When establishing and disclosing business strategies and business plans, companies should articulate their earnings plans and capital policy, and present targets for profitability and capital efficiency.
-Also, companies should provide explanations that are clear and logical to shareholders with respect to the allocation of management resources and specific measures that will be taken in order to achieve their plans and targets.
+When establishing and disclosing business strategies and business plans, companies should articulate their earnings plans and capital policies, and present targets for profitability and capital efficiency after accurately identifying the company's cost of capital.
+Also, companies should provide explanations that are clear and logical to shareholders with respect to the allocation of management resources, such as reviewing their business portfolio and investments in fixed assets, R&D, and human resources, and specific measures that will be taken in order to achieve their plans and targets.

 The Company formulates and announces a mid-term business plan on an annual basis.
-As a part of this plan the Company sets targets for return on equity (ROE), return on assets (ROA), and ratio of operating profit on sales which it discloses along with reports on progress to date regarding issues which are defined as significant within the plan and details regarding the measures being taken to manage them.
+As a part of this plan the Company sets targets for return on equity (ROE), return on assets (ROA), and ratio of operating profit on sales which it discloses along with reports on progress to date regarding priority issues, which are (1) Cultivating global corporate culture, (2) Developing human resources capable of global management, and (3) Upgrading the global management structure, and details regarding the measures being taken to manage them.